Software documentation for management, scheduling, and optimization of field operations

 (with the option to use the usual replacement codes)

-On the previous screen, click “Customer Portal Actions.”
+On the previous screen, click on “Client Portal Actions.”

-This is where you can add the actions your customers will be able to perform on the selected activity.
+Here you can add the actions your clients will be able to perform on the selected activity.

 When you add an available action, you can:

 • Define an action type: create a new activity (such as scheduling a new appointment, for example).
-This action will be available directly on your business unit for the customer.
+This action will be available directly on your business unit for the client

 You can also add availability conditions.
-For example, “only when the intervention is in progress” (to avoid rescheduling an old intervention).
+For example, “only when the intervention is in progress” (to prevent rescheduling an old intervention).

-Configuration of an available action on the customer portal
+Configuring an available action on the client portal